DSkywalk/MiSTer-analogIO-DiY/README.md

 ![](/db9-rgb.png)

-This is my first project using Kicad, any PR is very welcomed!
+This is my first project using Kicad, contributions are very welcome :+1: